Health - Food - Science - Community

 Men who are cigarette smokers may have a high tendency to suffer from hemorrhagic stroke.

 Cigarette smoking may facilitate the onset of liver cancer.

 The risk of eye diseases, including cataracts, glaucoma, and age-related macular degeneration, may drop significantly with increasing intake of antioxidant-rich foods, such as fruits and vegetables.

-Lovers of red and processed meats may have greater risk of having esophageal cancer.
+Frequent consumption of red and processed meats may stimulate the development of nasopharyngeal cancer.